GICodeWarrior/mediawiki-extensions/README.txt

+==Installation==
-This extension contains the Microsoft "Windows Azure SDK for PHP v4.1.0" (http://phpazure.codeplex.com/) by REALDOLMEN.
+Download (http://phpazure.codeplex.com/) and extract the the "PHPAzure - Windows Azure SDK for PHP" by REALDOLMEN.

+Copy the WindowsAzureSDK extension to your <mediawiki>/extensions directory and add the following line to your LocalSettings.php:

+$wgWindowsAzureSDKRoot = '../path/to/phpazure';
+include_once( "$IP/../extensions/WindowsAzureSDK/WindowsAzureSDK.php" );

+Make sure the $wgWindowsAzureSDKRoot variable is defined before the include_once statement.